convergencelabs/convergencelabs-com/pages/rtc-tech-guide.md

 #### Pros and Cons

 The primary advantage to Convergence is that it is a full-fledged backend-as-as-service, so you get storage, user management, and authentication/authorization a la Firebase.
-The primary disadvantage is that it is closed-source, though this comes with its own advantages, like guaranteed support.
+The primary disadvantage is that it is closed-source, though guaranteed support is included in most plans.
 Some folks don't want to trust their backend to a for-profit company, and we respect that.
 That's why this guide exists.

 | License |
 | --- |
 | Proprietary |

+{:.solution-category}
 ## Related solutions

-For this article, we've focused on *general-purpose* RTC solutions that can be both be easily plugged into an existing codebase and support a relatively wide variety of data.
-However, there are a few related products out there that may fit some people's needs:
+So far we've focused on *general-purpose* RTC solutions that can be both be easily plugged into an existing codebase and support a relatively wide variety of data.
+However, there are a few related projects out there that may fit some people's needs:

+### Integrated RTC web components

+There are a number of UI components out there that provide both the view layer and an integrated data synchronization backend.
+If you have a very specific use case (say, you just need a RTC rich text editor to drop into your app) one of these may fit the bill:

-- [CKEditor 5](https://ckeditor.com/ckeditor-5-framework/) is an open-source rich text editor that supports RTC out of the box.
+- [CKEditor 5](https://ckeditor.com/ckeditor-5-framework/) is an open source rich text editor that supports RTC out of the box.
 Still in alpha.
+- [Firepad](https://firepad.io/) is an open source code and text editor that combines a RTC adaptor with Firebase for data storage and synchronization.
+Requires a Firebase account.

+### End-user applications
+- [Etherpad](http://etherpad.org/) is an end-user application (Mac and Windows) that is essentially a RTC document editor.
+- [Codox Wave](http://wave.codox.io/) takes an interesting approach to end-user collaboration.
+It provides a browser extension to enhance some of the most popular web-based software such as WordPress, Gmail, Evernote, and Zendesk with RTC functionality.

+{:.solution-category}
 ## Dead/retired projects

-These projects had their time in the sun but have unfortunately been abandoned or explictly cancelled.
+These projects had their time in the sun but have since been abandoned or cancelled.

 - [OT.js](https://github.com/Operational-Transformation/ot.js)
 - [Apache Wave](http://incubator.apache.org/projects/wave.html)